RAG Web Browser API - Search & Extract avatar

 Recommendation: Use raw-http when you know your target sites are static.
 Use auto when scraping unknown URLs from Google search results.

-Tips for reducing latency
+Tips for predictable runs

-1. Use raw-http scraping tool for static websites — up to 5x faster
+1. Use raw-http scraping tool for static websites when JavaScript rendering is not needed

 4. Set a timeout — the actor returns partial results if time runs out, so your LLM gets at least some context